FelixPetriconi/future_proposal/proposal.md

 This makes the code much more difficult to reason about, because as a first step the tuple must be extracted from the future and then all values for the actual calculation of the continuation must be accessed through the tuple and then through the futures.
 So either the interface of the callable operation gets "infected" by the interface of std::future or an additional layer of extraction is necessary to invoke the operation.
-Both choices are sub-optimal from our point of view and they can be avoided by instead allowing to call the continuations by value.
+Both choices are not optimal from our point of view and they can be avoided by instead allowing to call the continuations by value.

-So the code then look like:
+So the code then looks like:

 ~~~C++
   auto an = async([]{ return 40; });